Even if it’s not an election year, November is still an exciting month.

 Keeping cars moving and highways uncongested is a focal point of National authorities during this time.
 As such, make sure to plan your OD freight’s transit firmly around the Thanksgiving holiday.

 Communicating with consignees and providers to adjust pick-up and drop-off times is crucial this time of year.
-Be sure to work with companies that are mailable enough to help you avoid potential mishaps like prolonged delays and issues getting permitting around the nationwide Thanksgiving break.
+Be sure to work with companies that are mailable enough to help you avoid potential mishaps like prolonged delays and issues getting permits around the nationwide Thanksgiving break.

 How Should You Plan For Thanksgiving This Year?